Skip to main content

 Risks

-If you do not repay before the end of the 3-day loan duration, your entire collateral is transferred to the lender.
-There are no margin calls, reminders, or extensions.
+If you do not repay before the end of the 3-day loan duration, the lender can claim your entire collateral at any moment.
+While you can technically still repay until the lender claims, do not rely on this window.
 Repayment timing is your responsibility.
 The full interest is always owed, even if you repay early.

 Collateral value is not monitored during the 3-day loan.
-If the collateral loses significant value before maturity, you receive the collateral token directly (not USDC), and may need to sell it at a loss.
+If the collateral loses significant value before maturity and the borrower does not repay, you receive the collateral token directly (not USDC), and may need to sell it at a loss.
 The higher the LTV (Loan-to-Value), the higher this risk.
+You must also manually claim the collateral after maturity by signing a transaction.

 No. Offerbook loans are time-based.
 Market price movements during the loan do not trigger any liquidation or margin call.
-If the loan is not repaid at maturity, the collateral is simply transferred to the lender.
+After maturity, if the borrower has not repaid, the lender can claim the collateral by signing a transaction.
+This is a direct transfer, not a sale on the market.

 Yes.
 Offerbook has been audited by Spearbit.